actionml/contextual-bandit/README.md

 Note that once the testPeriod has elapsed, that the recommender will then be deterministic (best prediction always chosen, no randomness).
 You can continue to use the recommender after this period, but the test should be considered complete.

-You can also set a test group again, to re-run the same test.
+You can also reset a group to start training over.
 You can update the testPeriodStart and testPeriodEnd properties by using another $set just like above.
-Please be sure however to not update the pageVariants or you may see undesirable results.
-In case you wish to create another test with different pageVariants, define a brand new testGroup.
+However do not update the items or you may see undesirable results.

+In you wish to create another test with different items, define a new group-id.

-#Usage Events/Indicators
+# Usage Events/Indicators

-All usage events can be thought of as (user-id, page-variant-id, test-group-id, conversion, context) but they must be encoded into PIO EventServer "events".
+All usage events can be thought of as (user-id, item-id, group-id, conversion, context) but they must be encoded into PIO Kappa "events".

-Using the SDK of your choice (or directly using REST to the Eventserver, as seen above), define an event of the form:
+Using the PIO Kappa SDK of your choice define an event of the form:

 ```
 {
-   "event" : "page-view-conversion",
+   "event" : "conversion",
    "entityType" : "user",
    "entityId" : "amerritt",
-   "targetEntityType" : "variant",
+   "targetEntityType" : "item",
-   "targetEntityId" : "variantA",
+   "targetEntityId" : "item-1",
    "properties" : {
-      "testGroupId" : "A",
+      "groupId" : "group-1",
       "converted" : true
     }
 }